-For Subordinate CA Certificates, OCSP data is updated at least every twelve (12) months and within 24 hours after revoking a Subordinate CA Certificate.
+- 1. at least every twelve months; and - 2. within 24 hours after revoking a Subordinate CA Certificate.

 4.9.11.
 Other forms of revocation advertisements available

 4.9.12.
 Special requirements related to key compromise

 In case of a compromise of the Subscriber's private key, the Subscriber must immediately notify Google of the Private Key compromise event.
 Google will revoke the concerned certificate, and publish a CRL to inform relying parties that the certificate can no longer be trusted.